Update (8/13/2020): The Geology Museum remains closed to the public.

 We are following campus and CDC recommendations for when it will be safe to reopen.
-As such, we are not scheduling any group visits to the museum prior to August 15.
+Additionally, UW has suspended all in-person youth activities on campus through 2020.
+This means that we are not scheduling any group visits to the museum prior to 2021.

 If this situation changes, we will post an update here immediately.

 We look forward to when we reopen and can welcome everyone back.